Camp Lejeune water contamination: Camp Lejeune Justice Act of 2022

 Efforts to create a Camp Lejeune Justice Act were renewed in 2022 and the Camp Lejeune Justice Act became Section 706 of the SFC Heath Robinson Honoring Our PACT Act, H.R.
 3967.
 This Act was packaged as S. 3373 with the Camp Lejeune Justice Act and finally passed by a vote of 86–11 on August 2, 2022.
 President Biden was scheduled to sign this bill on August 8, 2022, in a White House Rose Garden ceremony.

 The language of Section 804 provides for monetary relief for those injured by exposure to the Camp Lejeune base and its toxic water by 30 days of "living", "working", or otherwise being exposed between 1953 and 1987 is the prerequisite for compensation.
 This includes in-utero exposure.
 There is a jury trial right that is not present in the Federal Tort Claims Act.
 Also, there is no requirement to prove negligence, making this what is known in tort law as a strict liability relief.
 All immunities that were used in the Multi-District Litigation are stripped by this new law, making it much easier for veterans, their family members, and others poisoned and injured to get relief.
 Many mass tort law firms have begun advertising for Camp Lejeune clients and there are conferences being held on this subject.

 Camp Lejeune Justice Act of 2024

-Various errors in the original Act were identified and a corrections bill was introduced in May 2024 by Rep. Deborah Ross (politician) and Rep. Greg Murphy (politician),.
+Various errors in the original Act were identified and a corrections bill was introduced in May 2024 by Rep. Deborah Ross and Rep. Greg Murphy.
 The Bill did not get a reading and died in Congress.

+Media campaigns

+The mass torts enabled by Camp Lejune legislation have been heavily advertised.
+In the second half of 2022 alone, various agencies spent $90 million on 150000 advertisements, including on social media platforms such as TikTok, where the number of possible claimants is thought to be small.
+The inundation of ads led to concern that some of the advertisements would direct claimants to law firms characterized as predatory.
+One advertiser was quoted as saying, "We know it's annoying[. ...]
+My neighbors have told me, please stop".